World Olympics Day: A Celebration of Sports, Culture and Friendship

-The International Olympic Committee, founded by Jacques Rogge in 1991 with the goal to celebrate all winter and summer sports athletes around the world on a single occasion.
+The International Olympic Committee, founded by Jacques Rogge in 1991 with the goal of celebrating all winter and summer sports athletes around the world on a single occasion.
 This year’s theme is “Olympic Family: Celebrating Differences.”
-The driving force behind this celebration is that everyone at an Olympics Games is one big family that should be celebrated for their differences!
-It also strives to promote peace through sport throughout the world
+The driving force behind this celebration is that everyone at the Olympics is one big family that should be celebrated for their differences!
+It also strives to promote peace through sport throughout the world.

 How can I commemorate World Olympics Day?

 You can use social media channels like Facebook or Twitter with #olympicsday hashtags to show your support for this day.
 You can also purchase Olympic attire or memorabilia to show appreciation and passion for the Olympics!

 It all started back on February 23rd, 1991 in Lausanne Switzerland with a meeting of six key members from different national associations that govern winter sports.
 This led to the founding of the International Olympic Winter Sports Committee (IWSC) which is now known as the Association of National Olympic Committees, ANOC.

 It was first celebrated in 1992 and takes place every year on February 23rd.
 The day aims to promote peace through sport throughout the world!
 So how can you celebrate World Olympics Day?
 You can wear your country’s colors and fly them high to show solidarity with the athletes.

 You could also take part in some Olympic-themed games, such as a quiz, or design an Olympic stadium.
 There are plenty of things for all ages to enjoy!
 Children can celebrate the day by educating themselves on the different countries’ sporting history, whilst adults might learn about new sports from around the globe!